About This Guide

 Before we go further, we need to clear away some misconceptions that prevent leaders from embracing holiness as a practical reality.

 Legalism focuses on external rules.
 Holiness focuses on internal transformation.
-Legalism is about what you cannot do.
-Holiness is about who you are becoming.
+Legalism is about what you can't do.
+Holiness is about who you're becoming.
 The key is motivation: Are you avoiding sin to earn favor with God, or because you love Him and want to reflect His character?
 Holiness flows from relationship, not religion.

 Some people interpret "set apart" as "separated from."
 They withdraw from the marketplace, avoid relationships with non-believers, and build walls instead of bridges.
 But Jesus was called "a friend of sinners."
 He was set apart, but not isolated.
 He engaged deeply with the world while remaining anchored in His Father's will.